Ishaaq bin Ahmed: Arrival in the Horn of Africa

-Lineage
+Lineage and descendants

-Most Arabic hagiologies are in agreement when it comes to the lineage of Sheikh Ishaaq, tracing his lineage to Ali bin Abi Talib, the cousin and son-in-law of the Islamic prophet Muhammad.
-However, according to I.M Lewis, the long genealogy which members of the Isaaq clan trace their lineage through, given the preponderance of names belonging to early Islamic Arabia (i.e., the time of the prophet Muhammad) rather than to medieval Somali-Arab culture, is very unlikely to be genuine.
-I.M Lewis further elaborates that the genealogy is apparently 'Arabicized' with the goal of enhancing the prestige of the Isaaq among the many ethnic groups in modern and contemporary Somalia.
+Arabic hagiologies trace Ishaaq bin Ahmed's lineage to Ali bin Abi Talib, the cousin and son-in-law of the Islamic prophet Muhammad.
+Scholar Ioan Lewis considers that, given the preponderance of names belonging to early Islamic Arabia rather than to medieval Somali-Arab culture, this lineage is unlikely to be genuine.
+According to Lewis, the genealogy is 'Arabicized' with the goal of enhancing the prestige of the Isaaq among the many ethnic groups in modern and contemporary Somalia.
+Scholar Sada Mire regards the creation of lineages like this as part of what she terms "the Somali Islamic myth of origin".
+The pan-Islamic scholar Sharif Aydarus considers the accounts to be largely historical, and agrees with the tradition of Ishaaq bin Ahmed's Arab origin.

-The lineage attributed to Sheikh Ishaaq by two Arabic hagiologies, and which is covered by Alessandro Gori in Studi sulla letteratura agiografica islamica somala in lingua araba, is the following;

-Ash-Shaykh Ishaaq bin Ahmad bin Muhammad bin Husayn bin Ali bin Hamza al-Mudhahar bin Abdallah bin Ayyub bin Muhammad bin Qasim bin Ahmad bin Yahya bin Isa bin Ali bin Hasan Al-Askari Al-Khalis bin Ja’far bin Ali al-Hadi bin Muhammad al-Jawad bin Ali al-Ridha bin Musa al-Kadhim bin Ja'far al-Sadiq bin Muhammad al-Baqir bin Ali Zayn Al-Abidin bin Husayn bin Ali bin Abi Talib.

-Descendants

-In the Isaaq clan-family, component clans are divided into two uterine divisions, as shown in the genealogy.
+The Isaaq ethnic group are divided into two uterine divisions, as shown in the genealogy below.
 The first division is between those lineages descended from sons of Sheikh Ishaaq by a Harari woman – the Habr Habusheed – and those descended from sons of Sheikh Ishaaq by a Somali woman of the Magaadle sub-clan of the Dir – the Habr Magaadle.
-Indeed, most of the largest clans of the clan-family are in fact uterine alliances hence the matronymic "Habr" which in archaic Somali means "mother".
-This is illustrated in the following clan structure.
+Indeed, most of the largest clans of the Isaaq ethnic group are in fact uterine alliances; hence the matronymic "Habr" which in archaic Somali means "mother".
+This is illustrated in the following ethnic structure.